HPDF-T68/cluster/README.md

 5. Provision of uploading an image of the bill with the help of filestore API of Hasura.

-6. Every logged in user is associated with a randomly generated "<auth-token>" which is unique for every login session and is used to maintain important user credentials in the Auth API.
+6. Every logged in user is associated with a randomly generated "auth-token" which is unique for every login session and is used to maintain important user credentials in the Auth API.

 # hello-react